 3. Cut The Spreadsheets Out

-While some of us really can’t grasp numbers as fast as seasoned investors can, dressing them up in visually appealing and familiar things can make them easier to comprehend for the casual observer, and all the more convincing to clients.
+While some of us really can’t grasp numbers as fast as seasoned investors can, dressing them up in visually appealing and familiar ways can make them easier to comprehend for the casual observer and even more convincing to clients.

 What else have you done to try and establish credibility in your business presentations?
 Share them with us in the comments below!